 Home About RID What is RID?
 Committee Who is Betsy McCaughey?
 Protect Patients Protect Athletes Protect Students Infection Facts How Many Infections?
 Third World Hygiene MRSA Screening Preventing C. Diff.
-The Next Asbestos Medical Schools Cost of Infection State Infection Laws State Law Summaries Model Reporting Bill Press RID In the News TV/Radio Appearances Press Releases Share Your Story Mailing List Order Materials Join RID Innovations Links Contact
+The Next Asbestos Medical Schools Cost of Infection Hospital Infections Infection Rates State Reporting Model Reporting Bill Medicare Hospital Compare Press RID In the News TV/Radio Appearances Press Releases Share Your Story Mailing List Order Materials Join RID Innovations Links Contact

 RID helps medical professionals identify the technologies that will make infection prevention possible.
 These technologies compensate for human errors such as poor hand hygiene, imperfect room cleaning, and lapses in sterile procedure.
 Innovative technologies are the most important tool in preventing infection.
 The articles in our newsletter feature these technologies.
 The brand name products appearing in the newsletter are paid advertising written by the advertisers.
 RID does not endorse products.